viridia/bevy_prefs_lite/README.md

   splitter bar, changes at high frequency when dragged.
 The library allows you to mark preferences as "changed", which will save out preferences after a delay of one second.
 - Various configurable options for saving preferences:
-  - Fully-automatic: the preferences system will watch for changes to the preference resources, and queue a deferred save action.
   - Mark changed: you can explicitly mark the preferences as "changed", which will trigger a deferred save.
   - Explicit synchronous flush: you can issue a `Command` which immediately and synchronously writes out the settings file.

-## Planned features
+## Platform support

-- Web support.
-Currently the library uses filesystem operations, but it could be extended to support browser local storage (possibly using JSON format instead of TOML since that is more web-idiomatic).
+When compiling for WASM targets, preferences are stored in browser `LocalStorage` in serialized JSON format.

+When compiling for desktop, preferences are stored as TOML files in the standard OS locations for user preferences.

 ## Non-goals

-Because this library supports "basic" preferences, some things have been intentionally left out:
+Because this library supports "simple" preferences, some things have been intentionally left out:

 - Serialization of exotic types - we don't support serialization of every possible Rust type.
+  Generally, if a type is serializable via `serde` to JSON or TOML it will work.
 - Choice of config file formats.
+The reason JSON is used in WASM is because it is more idiomatic in web apps; similarly, TOML is a common choice for desktop configuration files, and is similar to older formats such as ".ini" files.
 - Hot loading / settings file change detection.
 Because the only program that ever writes to the settings file is the game itself, there's no need to be notified when the file has changed (and it would significantly complicate the design).
+- Local overrides such as project or workspace-specific preferences.
+The vast majority of apps don't need this functionality, which would make the API considerably more complex.

 ## Usage

 ### Initializing the preferences store and loading preferences

 Normally the `Preferences` object is initialized during app initialization.
 You create a new `Preferences` object, passing it a unique string which identifies your application.
+This string is ignored in WASM targets, but is used in desktop platforms to ensure that your preferences don't overwrite those of other apps.

 The "reverse domain name" convention is an easy way to ensure global uniqueness:

 ```rust
 // Configure preferences directory